CollectionBuilder/collectionbuilder-gh/_includes/cb/about_the_about.md

 ### Include Collection Items

-The template provides includes to pull your collection objects and metadata into your interpretive page, allowing you to write with your materials directly embedded in the content.
+The template provides includes to pull your collection objects and metadata into your interpretive pages, allowing you to write with your materials directly embedded in the content.

 #### Include an Image